1970

 Rock/Little Queenie/Brown Sugar)

 700900D late September/early October: Rome and or Milan, Italy.
-Anita Pallenberg
+Anita Pallenberg films

-701001A 1st October: Milan, Italy, Palalido Palazzo Dello Sport (1st show)
+701001A 1st October: Milan, Italy, Palalido Palazzo dello Sport (1st show)

-(Jumping Jack Flash/Roll Over Beethoven/Sympaythy For The Devil/
+(Jumpin' Jack Flash/Roll Over Beethoven/Sympaythy For The Devil/

 Stray Cat Blues/Love In Vain/Prodigal Son/Dead Flowers/Midnight

-Rambler/Live With Me/Little Queenie/Brown Sugar/Honky Tonk
+Rambler/Live With Me/Little Queenie/Brown Sugar/Honky Tonk Women/

-701001B 1st October: Milan, Italy, Palalido Palazzo Dello Sport (2nd show)
+701001B 1st October: Milan, Italy, Palalido Palazzo dello Sport (2nd show)

-701002A 2nd October: Luxemburgian radio (Radio Luxemburg)
+701002A 2nd October: Luxembourgian radio (Radio Luxembourg), incl.

 - interview with MJ

-701003A 3rd October: Lyon, France, Palais Des Sports
+701003A 3rd October: Lyon, France, Palais des Sports

 701005A 5th October: Frankfurt, West-Germany, Festhalle

-(Jumping Jack Flash/Roll Over Beethoven/Sympathy For The Devil/Stray Cat Blues/
+(Jumpin' Jack Flash/Roll Over Beethoven/Sympathy For The Devil/Stray Cat Blues/

 Love In Vain/Prodigal Son/Dead Flowers/Midnight Rambler/ Live With Me/